Rekkonnect/Garyon/README.md

 # Contribution

-Abide to the [code style](CodeStyle.md), ensure all additions are properly tested, and include test cases.
+Attempt to abide to the code style that the project's code already follows, ensure all changes are properly tested, and include test cases.
 More information is specifically given under the Quality Control section:

 # Quality Control